 - In the left-side navigation pane, click Application Routing.

-- In the top navigation bar of the Application Routing (Kubernetes Ingress) page, select a region.
-Then, select a namespace.
+- On the Application Routing (Kubernetes Ingress) page, select a region in the top navigation bar.
+Then, select a Microservice Namespaces .

 - On the Application Routing (Kubernetes Ingress) page, click Create application route.

-- In the Create application route (k8s advance) panel, specify K8s Cluster, K8s namespace, and Application route name.
+- In the Create application route (k8s advance) panel, set the K8s Cluster, K8s namespace, and Application route name parameters.
 Click Add forwarding rule, set relevant parameters, and then click Yes.

-Parameter Description K8s Cluster Select a Kubernetes cluster from the drop-down list.
-K8s namespace The objects in the system are allocated to different namespaces to form logically isolated projects, groups, or user groups.
-This way, you can separately manage different object groups that share all resources of the cluster.
+Parameter Description K8s Cluster The Kubernetes cluster for which you want to create the ingress.
+Select the required Kubernetes cluster from the drop-down list.
+K8s namespace The Kubernetes namespace of the cluster.
+Internal system objects are allocated to different Kubernetes namespaces to form logically isolated projects, groups, or user groups.
+This way, different groups can be separately managed and can also share the resources of the entire cluster.
+Valid values:

-- default: The default namespace.
-If no namespace is specified for an object, the default namespace is used.
+- default: the default Kubernetes namespace.
+If no Kubernetes namespace is specified for an object, the default Kubernetes namespace is used.

-- kube-system: The namespace of the objects that are created by the system.
+- kube-system: the Kubernetes namespace of the objects that are created by the system.

-- kube-public: The namespace that is automatically created by the system.
-This namespace can be read by all the users, including the users who are not authenticated.
+- kube-public: the Kubernetes namespace that is automatically created by the system.
+This Kubernetes namespace can be read by all the users, including the users who are not authenticated.

 In this example, default is selected.

-Application route name Enter a custom name.
+Application route name The name of the ingress.
 The name must be unique in the selected namespace.

-The name can contain lowercase letters, digits, and hyphens (-) and must start with a letter and end with a letter or a digit.
+The name can contain lowercase letters, digits, and hyphens (-).
+It must start with a letter and end with a letter or a digit.

-- You can create multiple routing rules for one ingress.
+- You can create multiple routing rules for an ingress.

 - You can create the same routing rules for different ingresses.

-In the address bar of a browser, enter the domain name and the path that are specified in the routing method.
-Use the domain name/path format.
-Check whether you can access the backend service that corresponds to the specified Service.
+In the address bar of a browser, enter the domain name and the path that are specified in the routing rule.
+Use the Domain name/Path format.
+Check whether you can access the specified service.